About Programming for Everyone: Introduction to Programming - CSE 110

 - Writing basic programs using modern programming languages

 This is a 3 credit hour course at Arizona State University (CSE 110 Principles of Programming) and satisfies the Computer/Statistics/Quantitative (CS) General Studies requirement.
-It is strongly encouraged that you consult with your institution of choice to determine how these credits will be applied to their degree requirements prior to transferring the credit.
+It is strongly encouraged that you consult with your institution of choice to determine how these credits will be applied to their degree requirements prior to transferring your credit.